 CNS Embryonal Tumors

 An ependymoma is a neuroepithelial tumor that arises from the ependymal lining cell of the ventricles and is, therefore, usually contiguous with the ventricular system.
 In children, the tumor typically arises intracranially, while in adults, a spinal cord location is more common.
 Ependymomas have access to the cerebrospinal fluid and may spread throughout the entire neuroaxis and are distinct from ependymoblastomas due to their more mature histologic differentiation.
 Initial treatment of ependymoma consists of maximal surgical resection followed by radiotherapy.
-Chemotherapy usually does not play a role in the initial treatment of ependymoma.
-However, disease relapse is common, typically occurring at the site of origin.
-Treatment of recurrence is problematic; further surgical resection or radiation therapy is usually not possible.
+Disease relapse is common, typically occurring at the site of origin.
+Treatment of recurrence is problematic as further surgical resection or radiation therapy is usually not possible.
 Given the poor response to conventional-dose chemotherapy, high-dose chemotherapy with autologous hematopoietic stem cell transplantation has been investigated as a possible salvage therapy.

 Autologous hematopoietic stem cell transplantation for the treatment of embryonal tumors of the central nervous system is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

 Hematopoietic tandem autologous and allogeneic stem cell transplantation for the treatment of embryonal tumors of the central nervous system is considered investigational.